Julian-Wyatt/ServerSummative/readme.md

 # Server Summative:

-## initial commit
+### Website and API Description:

-### Description:
+The Webpage will contain trailers and the user will be able to customise account details and search parameters when searching for specific trailers.
-Webpage which contains trailers that can be liked, and customise to account details and search params
+The API will make all the requests to YT, as well as serving the client side data, and customisation.

-## Client-side Documentation
+# Client-side Documentation

-# General instructions and descriptions:
+## General instructions and descriptions:

 Documentation for website hosted on https://trailerscentral.herokuapp.com/Documentation: